bisqwit/that_terminal/doc/escapes.md

   * 100…107 = Sets background color \<n+8−100> using the 256-color lookup table.
 * `<CSI> g`    Set tab stops (unsupported)
 * `<CSI> q`    Set LED states (unsupported)
+* `<CSI> $ r`  Change character attributes in rectangular area (unsupported).
+First 4 params define the rectangle (top line,left column,bottom line,right column), the rest are the SGR sequence.
+Xterm only supports attributes 0/1/4/5/7/8 and 22/24/25/27/28.
+* `<CSI> $ t`  Toggle character attributes in rectangular area (unsupported)
+* `<CSI> $ v`  Copy rectangular area (unsupported).
+First 4 params define the rectangle, next is page number, next two are the target coordinates, and the final is the target page number.
+Xterm ignores the page numbers.
+* `<CSI> $ z`  Fill rectangular area with space (unsupported).
+First 4 params define the rectangle.
+Attributes are not touched.
+* `<CSI> $ {`  Fill rectangular area with space *selectively* (unsupported).
+Same as `<CSI> $ z` except leaves protected characters untouched.
+* `<CSI> $ x`  Fill rectangular area with given character and current attribute (unsupported).
+First parameter is the character number code, next four define the rectangle.
+* `<CSI> $ |`  Set screen width to the given value (only widths 80 or 132 allowed; default=80) (unsupported)
+* `<CSI> * |`  Set screen height to the given value (valid range between 1 and 255, inclusive) (unsupported)
+* `<CSI> * x`  Set character attribute change extent (unsupported).
+Value 2 means that attribute-changing rectangular operations will perform rectangularly.
+Any other value (mainly 0 or 1) means that attribute-changing rectangular operations will perform on a text stream delimited by the first and last character position indicated.
+This flag will not affect the other rectangular operations, such as fills.
+* `<CSI> * y`  Request checksum of rectangular area (unsupported)
 * `<ESC> # 3`   Change current line to be rendered using top half of double-height letters.
 * `<ESC> # 4`   Change current line to be rendered using bottom half of double-height letters.
 * `<ESC> # 5`   Change current line to be rendered using single-width (regular) letters.